The Problem

 Gas expansion poses one of the greatest threats to our planet and communities.
 According to Carbon Brief, gas played a larger role in increasing global emissions than coal in every year between 2013 and 2019.

-Methane, a climate super-pollutant over 80 times more potent than CO2, leaks along the entire gas supply chain, and has reached record levels in our atmosphere.
-This reduces any emissions benefit from coal-to-gas switching.
+Methane gas, a climate super-pollutant over 80 times more potent than CO2, leaks and is vented along the entire gas supply chain, and has reached record levels in our atmosphere.

 Ammonia co-firing extends the life of dirty coal plants